-Savage was killed by Navy security forces on Monday night aboard the USS Mahan after he disarmed the ship’s petty officer of the watch and used her gun to shoot Petty Officer 2nd Class Mark Mayo.
-Mayo was providing security at Naval Station Norfolk.
+Savage was killed by Navy security forces Monday night aboard the USS Mahan after he took a gun from a petty officer who was on watch for the ship and used it to shoot Petty Officer 2nd Class Mark Mayo, who was providing security at Naval Station Norfolk.

-Navy officials have previously said there’s no indication the attack was planned or had any link to terrorism.
-Navy investigators have also said there’s no indication Savage had a previous relationship with the ship or anyone on it.
+Navy officials have said there’s no indication the attack was planned or had any link to terrorism.
+Navy investigators have also said there’s no indication Savage had any previous relationship with the ship or anyone on it.

-Officials are still searching for answers about why the 35-year-old man drove his tractor-trailer cab onto base, walked onto a pier and up a ramp toward the ship before being confronted by security.
-A hospital ship was also docked at the same pier.
-The Navy has said the civilian shouldn’t have been on the installation the night of the shooting, and investigators are reviewing why he was allowed.
+Officials have said Savage drove his tractor-trailer cab onto base, walked onto a pier and up a ramp toward the ship before being confronted by security.
+The Navy has said Savage shouldn’t have been allowed on the installation the night of the shooting, and investigators were looking into why he was let on the base.

-North Carolina records show Savage was convicted of voluntary manslaughter in 2008 and released from prison on Dec.
-30, 2009.
+Savage was convicted of voluntary manslaughter in Mecklenburg County, N.C., and released from prison Dec.
+30, 2009, records showed.

-Savage and the victim were riding in a vehicle in 2005 when they began to struggle over a weapon and the weapon went off, shooting the victim, who was then left on the side of the road, according to Keith Acree with the North Carolina Department of Public Safety.
+Savage and the victim were riding in a vehicle in 2005 when they began to struggle over a weapon and it fired, hitting the victim, who was then left on the side of the road, according to Keith Acree of the North Carolina Department of Public Safety.

-Savage was also sentenced in Virginia in 1998 for possession with intent to distribute crack cocaine and served nearly five years in federal prison before transferring to a halfway house and home confinement in the Raleigh, North Carolina, area, according to Chris Burke, a spokesman for the Federal Bureau of Prisons.
+Savage was also sentenced in Virginia in 1998 for possession with intent to distribute crack cocaine.
+He served nearly five years in federal prison before transferring to a halfway house and home confinement in the Raleigh, N.C., area, according to Chris Burke, a spokesman for the Federal Bureau of Prisons.
 Savage also spent two years in federal prison beginning in 2010 after his supervision was revoked and was transferred to a halfway house in February 2012, Burke said.